Melania Trump’s Approval Numbers Have Started To Sink, Even Before ‘I Really Don’t Care’ Stunt

 — Mira Sorvino (@MiraSorvino) June 24, 2018

 It’s not clear what effect Melania Trump’s jacket could have on her approval ratings, or whether the high numbers in May were the result of some special circumstances.
-As The Hill noted, Melania launched her signature “Be Best” initiative just before leaving the public eye in May and also hosted a state dinner.
-These public events helped Melania’s approval ratings tick upward, climbing from the 47 percent who said in January that they had a favorable view of the First Lady.
+As The Hill noted, Melania launched her signature “Be Best” initiative just before leaving the public eye in May, and she also hosted a state dinner.
+These public events helped Melania’s approval ratings tick upward, climbing from the 47 percent who said, in January, that they had a favorable view of the first lady.